jub0bs/iterutil/README.md

 ### How should I use this library?

 Above all, use it with parsimony.
-The functional style displayed by this library is far from ideal in Go, for several reasons:
+Chaining many combinators is far from ideal for several reasons:

-- code readability may suffer, in part because Go's idiosyncracies hinder a "[fluent interface][fluent]" style and because Go lacks a concise notation for anonymous functions;
+- code readability may suffer, in part because Go's idiosyncracies hinder "[fluent chaining][fluent]" and because Go lacks a concise notation for anonymous functions;
-- a more classic and imperative style is likely to prove much more performant;
+- a more classic and imperative style is likely to prove more performant;
 - Go lacks the powerful [laziness][lazy] of [Haskell][haskell].

-Bear in mind that the existence of this library is no license to adopt a functional style all over your codebase!
+Bear in mind that the existence of this library is no license to overuse combinator chaining in your codebase!

 [copying]: https://www.youtube.com/watch?v=PAAkCSZUG1c&t=568s
 [fluent]: https://en.wikipedia.org/wiki/Fluent_interface